BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/fords_of_isen.md

 - <span style="color: darkmagenta">A Fords of Isen Army may have up to 50% of its Warrior models armed with throwing spears rather than the usual 33%.</span>

 - A Fords of Isen Army must always contain Théodred, who is always the Army's General.

-- A Fords of Isen army may have up to 50% of its Warrior models armed with throwing spears rather than the usual 33%.

 ## SPECIAL RULES